 Destinationssection of the printout.

-Test devicesinput field, specify the devices on which you want to test the app.
+In the Test devices input field, specify the devices on which you want to test the app.

 Find the list of the available devices here.